rackerlabs/support-how-to/content/how-to/cloud-backup/rackspace-cloud-backup-install-the-agent-on-windows/index.md

 TRACE logging, see [Cloud Backup agent logging basics](/support/how-to/cloud-backup-agent-logging-basics).

-If the agent fails to start up, due to registration failure, for example, the most effective log setting is to directly edit the **log4cxx.xml** file .
+If the agent fails to start up, due to registration failure, for example, the most effective log setting is to edit the **log4cxx.xml** file directly.

 A Cloud Backup connection error indicates that the agent is not running on your server.
 In this case, verify that your firewall isn't blocking